ManLikeTeetos/alx-low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c : print all the alphabet in small letters 3-print_alphabets.c : Print all the alphabet in small letters then in capital letters 4-print_alphabt.c : Print all the alphabet in small letters except q and e
+2-print_alphabet.c : print all the alphabet in small letters 3-print_alphabets.c : Print all the alphabet in small letters then in capital letters 4-print_alphabt.c : Print all the alphabet in small letters except q and e 5-print_numbers.c : Prints all single digit numbers of base 10 starting from 0, followed by a new line.